Couple meeting with tax advisor discussing options.

 You pay interest on your first mortgage and home equity loan, but are home equity loans tax deductible?

-There’s a lot of controversy on the topic because the IRS changed the guidelines in 2018, limiting who can write off their home equity loan interest, as well as what types of home equity loan interest can be written off on income taxes.
+Confusion on this topic persists because the IRS changed the guidelines in 2018, limiting who can write off their home equity loan interest, as well as what types of home equity loan interest can be written off on income taxes.

 Keep reading to learn who can deduct mortgage interest and how they qualify.